-- Ensure that online safety education is embedded across the curriculum in line with the statutory RSHE guidance (e.g. by use of the updated UKCIS framework 'Education for a Connected World - 2020 edition') and beyond, in wider school life - Promote an awareness of and commitment to online safety throughout the school community, with a strong focus on parents, but also including hard-to-reach parents - Communicate regularly with SMT and the designated safeguarding and online safety governor/committee to discuss current issues (anonymised), review incident logs and filtering/change control logs and discuss how filtering and monitoring work and have been functioning/helping. - Ensure all staff are aware of the procedures that need to be followed in the event of an online safety incident, and that these are logged in the same way as any other safeguarding incident. - Ensure adequate provision for staff to flag issues when not in school and for pupils to disclose issues when off site, especially when in isolation/quarantine/lockdown, e.g. a safe, simple, online form on the school home page about 'something that worrying me' that gets mailed securely to the DSL inbox/ - Oversee and discuss 'appropriate filtering and monitoring' with governors (is it physical or technical?) and ensure staff are also aware. - Ensure the updated 2021 DfE guidance on Sexual Violence & Sexual Harassment Between Children in Schools & Colleges Guidance is followed throughout the school and that staff adopt a zero-tolerance, whole school approach to this, as well as to bullying. - Facilitate training and advice for all staff: - all staff must read KCSIE Part 1 and all those working with children Annex B translations are available in 12 community languages at kcsietranslate.lgfl.net - Annex A is now a condensed version of Part one and can be provided (instead of Part one) to those staff who do not directly work with children, if the governing body or proprietor think it will provide a better basis for those staff to promote the welfare and safeguard children. - o it would also be advisable for all staff to be aware of Annex D (online safety) - \circ $\;$ cascade knowledge of risks and opportunities throughout the organisation
+- Ensure adequate provision for staff to flag issues when not in school and for pupils to disclose issues when off site, especially when in isolation/quarantine/lockdown, e.g. a safe, simple, online form on the school home page about 'something that worrying me' that gets mailed securely to the DSL inbox/ - Oversee and discuss 'appropriate filtering and monitoring' with governors (is it physical or technical?) and ensure staff are also aware. - Ensure the updated 2021 DfE guidance on Sexual Violence & Sexual Harassment Between Children in Schools & Colleges Guidance is followed throughout the school and that staff adopt a zero-tolerance, whole school approach to this, as well as to bullying. - Facilitate training and advice for all staff: - o all staff must read KCSIE Part 1 and all those working with children Annex B translations are available in 12 community languages at kcsietranslate.lgfl.net - Annex A is now a condensed version of Part one and can be provided (instead of Part one) to those staff who do not directly work with children, if the governing body or proprietor think it will provide a better basis for those staff to promote the welfare and safeguard children. - o it would also be advisable for all staff to be aware of Annex D (online safety) - o cascade knowledge of risks and opportunities throughout the organisation